electriccitizen/ec-upstream/EC-INSTALL.md

 Open the generated login URL and you should be set to go.

-# Refreshing your local environment
+# Refreshing your local environment with Docksal
 Whenever you start a new task, you'll want to refresh your local environment to pull in the latest changes from other developers.

 ```